bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 * Privacy: A third party without access to the template cannot tell whether two connections are using the same pseudorandom cTLS template, or two different pseudorandom cTLS templates.
 * Ossification risk: Every byte sent on the underlying transport is pseudorandom to an observer who does not know the cTLS template.
 * Efficiency: Zero size overhead and minimal CPU cost.
 Support for servers with many cTLS templates, when appropriately constructed.
 * Protocol confusion attack resistance: This attack assumes a malicious server or client that can coerce its peer into sending particular plaintext, in order to produce ciphertext that could be misinterpreted as a different protocol by a third party.
-This extension must enable each peer to ensure that its own output is pseudorandom or nearly-pseudorandom in such a scenario.
+This extension must enable each peer to ensure that its own output is unlikely to resemble any other protocol.

 The sender can ensure that the wire image does not deviate substantially from pseudorandom, even if the plaintext is controlled by an attacker who knows all the secrets.